ngandlau/kindle-parser/readme.md

 # A "My Clippings.txt" Parser for Kindle

 Functions for parsing Kindle clippings and turning them into markdown-formatted documents.

+I use this programm to help me write book summaries, like [this](https://www.nilsgandlau.de/posts/levels-of-life.html) or [this](https://www.nilsgandlau.de/posts/attached.html) one found on my [personal website](https://www.nilsgandlau.de/).

 ## Usage